Time Management Activities For Employees

 • What tasks do you think you’re wasting the most time on?

-• How do you think you can allocate more time on being productive at work?
+• How can you allocate more time to being productive at work?

 Game 9: Dealing With Distractions

-The goal of this activity is to identify the little distractions that quickly turn into time eaters.
+This activity aims to identify the little distractions that quickly turn into time eaters.
 For this activity, the participants will need post-it papers and a pen.

 Rules

-Each participant writes down three things on a post-it paper that distract them from their work.
+Each participant writes down three things on a post-it paper that distracts them from their work.

 They hand out their lists to other participants and pass them on until they don’t know where their list is.